 Entwined Histories – Part 4, Shaping Our Identity

-‘Shaping Our Identity’ is a programme for young adults (aged 18-30) which will examine the complex issue of Protestant/Unionist/Loyalist (PUL) identity through a photographic lens.
-An interactive educational programme will provide the framing for participants’ photographic projects through critically examining key episodes during the ‘decade of centenaries’, including the Home Rule Bill and the Ulster Covenant, the Battle of the Somme and the Easter Rising.
-With support from Belfast Exposed, participants will gain the key skills to represent their culture and identity through the medium of photography.
+‘Shaping Our Identity’ is a programme for young adults (aged 18-30) which examined the complex issue of Protestant/Unionist/Loyalist (PUL) identity through a photographic lens.
+An interactive educational programme provided the framing for participants’ photographic projects through critically examining key episodes during the ‘decade of centenaries’, including the Home Rule Bill and the Ulster Covenant, the Battle of the Somme and the Easter Rising.
+With support from Belfast Exposed, participants gained the key skills to represent their culture and identity through the medium of photography.

-This project aims to provide people from the PUL community with an opportunity to express their identity positively.
-It seeks to challenge both misperceptions and prejudice within PUL historical narratives and the negative perception of PUL culture and identity associated with trouble around the issues of flags and parades.
-Our hope is for participants to begin to engage critically with their history, and to find new and creative ways to express themselves and their identity with pride and confidence.
-It will run from 10th September and include 6 workshops and one field visit to Dublin, with the final exhibition scheduled for the week beginning 28th October.
+This project aimed to provide people from the PUL community with an opportunity to express their identity positively.
+It sought to challenge both misperceptions and prejudice within PUL historical narratives and the negative perception of PUL culture and identity associated with trouble around the issues of flags and parades.
+Participants began to engage critically with their history, and to find new and creative ways to express themselves and their identity with pride and confidence.
+The project included 6 workshops and one field visit to Dublin.
 Each workshop will include a guest speaker and will be followed by a field trip where participants will be able to explore that week’s theme in their photography.
+A final exhibition event was held to showcase the participants' work at Belfast Exposed, followed by an exhibition with the Turas Irish Language programme at Skainos.

 Entwined Histories - Part 3, The Dublin Lockout

-In the third Entwined Histories Series, the theme will be around the labour relations in 1913 Ireland, specifically focusing on the events leading up to and resulting from the Dublin Lockout.
-The project will look at the working conditions of men, women and children at this time as well as the formation of the Irish Transport and General Workers Union, the Irish Labour party and the Workers Union of Ireland.
+In the third Entwined Histories Series, the theme was around the labour relations in 1913 Ireland, specifically focusing on the events leading up to and resulting from the Dublin Lockout.
+The project looked at the working conditions of men, women and children at this time as well as the formation of the Irish Transport and General Workers Union, the Irish Labour party and the Workers Union of Ireland.

-The project will provide an opportunity for young people to explore the history of the Dublin Docks Lockout at grass roots level and on a cross community basis, with the intention of creating an opportunity for dialogue and exchange between communities, deepening mutual understanding, broadening perspectives and strengthening relationships.
+The project provided an opportunity for young people to explore the history of the Dublin Docks Lockout at grass roots level and on a cross community basis, with the intention of creating an opportunity for dialogue and exchange between communities, deepening mutual understanding, broadening perspectives and strengthening relationships.

-Throughout the project, Co-operation Ireland will work in conjunction with Music Theatre for Youth to facilitate the young people in preparing a musical theatre piece that will showcase their learning and knowledge gained throughout the project.
+Throughout the project, Co-operation Ireland worked in conjunction with Music Theatre for Youth to facilitate the young people in preparing a musical theatre piece that showcased their learning and knowledge gained throughout the project - a very lively event at Stranmillis theatre in November 2013!

 Entwined Histories - Part 2, The Shipyard